Sean-Bradley/Oscilloscope/README.md

 - Refresh Oscilloscope Page in Edge Browser, Press 'START' button and allow website to access your microphone.
 - Make some noise

 You can watch [this video](https://www.youtube.com/watch?v=JrOP-RJ5p1I) to see the same patterns that are drawn on the X Y view, as are drawn in the video.
+The images are transferred between your application windows using audible sound waves.
+And can even work across air gapped devices.

 Search for lissagous sound videos to see other examples.
 Disclaimer, this software isn't as good as a real hardware XY Oscilloscope, but it's a good temporary replacement for the time being.